DigitalDan68/BranClanSMPSeason5/README.md

 ### [Modrinith Mrpack Download](https://github.com/DigitalDan68/BranClanSMPSeason5/raw/refs/heads/main/BranClanSMP%20Season5.mrpack)
 ### [CurseForge Zip Download](https://github.com/DigitalDan68/BranClanSMPSeason5/raw/refs/heads/main/BranClanSMP%20Season5.zip)

-Simple Mod Sync will ask you to provide a link for a Schema.json File.
-Please insert the link:
+Simple Mod Sync will ask you to provide a link for a Schema.json file.

+### Please insert the link:
     https://github.com/DigitalDan68/BranClanSMPSeason5/raw/refs/heads/main/client_sync_schema.json

 This will download all the mods as you will see a progress bar at the top.
 Once everything is downloaded please restart the game.